The Secret of the U.S. Constitution

 Washington expressed “great excitement” over the two houses and Grand Counsel.

-Three weeks later, the Declaration of Independence was signed, and the United States of America was born.
+The United States of America was born.

 What got left out of the U.S. Constitution